TheZPerson/sd-advanced-stylebox-and-wildcards/README.md

 Each Style will appear in their own textbox, and it is the content of these textboxes that get applied to the prompt, instead of the original Style.<br/>

 You can use Apply-button (🖫) to save the Style, <ins>this will override the original Style.</ins> <br/>
-You can create a new Style by changing the name of the Style with ✎-button before saving with (🖫).
+You can create a new Style with Save as (+)-button.

 The maximum number of Live Edits is 4.
 You can change the amount of visible Live Edits in the Extension settings.